celstark/camdac/README.md

 - You can have USB input and USB output, turning this into an inline digital parametric EQ device.
 See *Gadget Mode* below.
 - Configure this to your heart's content.
 Got an EQ profile you overall like for your headphones or speakers, but feel, at times, you want a touch more bass or some more "air"?
 Have a mood or an album where you just want nothing to do with upper-bass?
 Assign these filters to the knobs and have this overlay on top of your existing EQ profile.
 - No seriously -- to your heart's content.
 Want a knob that simultaneously adds a low-shelf and a high-shelf filter at once (make me a V!)?
 Want one that adjusts the Q of a filter rather than it's amplitude?
 Heck, want to turn a knob that both adjusts that V shaped response while also adjusting the Q of the slopes and varies the amplitude of a notch centered on 3.14 kHz?
 Go for it.
 You're strange, sure, but go for it.
+- *Remember, you can have more filters than knobs*.
+For example, I've got mine setup right now with 6 filters for my headphones as the basic starting point.
+In addition to those, I've got 4 more filter knobs giving me several different shelf or peaking filters to play around with.
+So, I start off with my current go-to EQ setup for these headphones, but have other adjustments I can add in (in addition to giving volume and balance knobs).

 ## What do I need?